Leg3ndary/rapidrx/README.md

 This project uses cloudflare workers and the OpenAI API to run and parse/format data into a readable and usable format.

-It occasionally fails for reasons unknown to me but I'm working to fix it.
+It occasionally fails for reasons unknown to me but I'm working to fix it (probably because of bad prompting).